nayuki/Pervasive-Displays-epaper-driver/Readme.markdown

 Unsupported features:

 * Keeping the device on after an image is drawn (reduces latency).
-* Painting individual lines / partial screen updates (reduces drawing time).
+* Painting individual lines, in arbitrary order, without necessarily painting the entire screen.
 * Low-level drawing control for pixel polarity, unequal number of frame repeats, border byte, etc.
 * Reading `PROGMEM` data using special functions (for microcontrollers that can't use ordinary pointers to read constant data).